stamat/youtube-background/README.md

 * **lib/video-background.js** - It contains the `VideoBackground` class that is used to create and control HTML5 video backgrounds.
 Inherits from `SuperVideoBackground`.
 * **lib/buttons.js** - It contains the play and pause automatic buttons and their functionality that are added to the video backgrounds.
 I seriously don't know why I created this in the first place.

-The code is structured like this because YouTube, Vimeo and HTML5 Video API's are different and we need a way to generalize these APIs and provide a common interface for all of them.
+Tu summarize, because YouTube, Vimeo and HTML5 Video API's are different - we need a way to generalize these APIs and provide a common interface for all of them.
 Due to a lot of common code we have the `SuperVideoBackground` class that is inherited by the `YouTubeBackground`, `VimeoBackground` and `VideoBackground` classes.

 And lastly we have the `VideoBackgrounds` factory class that is used to create and index multiple instances of the video backgrounds depending on the link type: YouTube, Vimeo or video file and provide a single IntersectionObserver and ResizeObserver for all of the instances.